Skip to main content

 run

 Starts the bot’s connection loop and background workers.
-Returns a JoinHandle for the main client task.
+Returns a BotHandle that implements Future.
+You can also call .abort() on it to cancel the bot.
 Example:

 let mut bot = Bot::builder()